kevinoh45TuD/pp4-booking-website-2/README.md

 Below will have an outline of the types of testing done to identify any bugs within the website.

 ### Manual Testing

+The website was manually tested trying each option for clicking on different links.
+Various types of data were manually entered to test forms.

+### Issues encountered

+One of the main issues encountered relates to users being able to update/delete their bookings.
+The source of this issue is due to the bookings being made in the home app, while the bookings being displayed in the diary app and attempts to implement updating being done here.

+If I was to solve this issue with future websites the user would be directed to their profile first (diary app) and then make the bookings here.
+This would probably create less confusion with trying to do all 'POST' requests from one area rather than two.

 ## Deployment